crhall-writing/crhall-writing.github.io/_poems/this-city-I-love.md

 in this city I love
 I gaze to the skyline, wondering how

-It could ever be the city I love
+it could ever be the city I love
 and then they all surround

 candlelight warming the city I love